MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ## Site list Exceptions

-Enhancing your security doesn’t have a single centralized list of sites.
+**Enhance your security on the web** doesn’t have a single centralized list of sites.
 This strategy is designed to reduce the risk of attack where an attacker can exploit an XSS vulnerability in one a site and use that vulnerability to attack other sites in the list.
 In contrast, each user will have their own unique site list, manually or intelligently populated to provide a tailored experience.
 A list that’s unique to each user means that an attacker must predict which sites the user trusts, which makes exploitation more difficult.

 The next drawing shows the three categories of sites in an exception site list, based on how they're managed.